at our Open Days

 Dr Serena Tomlinson

-Dr Serena Tomlinson joined the Tizard Centre in 2012 and was appointed as a Lecturer in 2017.
-She has a first class honours BSc in Applied Psychology, a PDip in Applied Behaviour Analysis and a PhD in Applied Psychology.
+Dr Serena Tomlinson joined the Tizard Centre in 2012, was appointed as a Lecturer in 2017 and promoted to Senior Lecturer in 2023.
+She has a first class honours BSc in Applied Psychology, a PCert in Higher Education, PDip in Applied Behaviour Analysis and a PhD in Applied Psychology.
+She is also a Board Certified Behavior Analyst-Doctoral Level (BCBA-D) and a UKBA(Cert).

 Dr Tomlinson initially joined the Tizard Centre as a Research Assistant and has worked on a number of applied projects focusing on early intervention, family carer support and transition.
-Alongside this, she began teaching at the Centre in 2013 before being appointed as a Lecturer in 2017.
-Dr Tomlinson’s teaching focuses on Applied Behaviour Analysis and Positive Behaviour Support, and she continues to carry out applied research through a number of research projects at the Centre.
+Alongside this, she began teaching at the Centre in 2013 before being appointed as a Lecturer in 2017 and promoted to Senior Lecturer in 2023.
+Dr Tomlinson teaches across all the Centre’s courses with a particular focus on Applied Behaviour Analysis and Positive Behaviour Support, and she continues to carry out applied research through a number of research projects at the Centre.

 Prior to joining the Centre, Dr Tomlinson worked in a range of applied settings with children and young people with intellectual or developmental disabilities, including residential specialist education for children with Autism Spectrum Conditions (ASC) and challenging behaviour; placements with clinical psychologists in the NHS; short break services; and one-to-one support for children with intellectual disabilities.